UST Growling Tigers basketball: UST–La Salle rivalry

 The Growling Tigers made it back to the Finals in 1999 and went up against La Salle for the fourth time since 1994.
-UST featured a rookie-laden roster, but among the players were four junior MVPs in Alwyn Espiritu, Derick Hubalde, Marvin Ortiguerra, and Emmerson Oreta.
+UST featured a rookie-laden roster, but among them were four junior MVPs in Alwyn Espiritu, Derick Hubalde, Marvin Ortiguerra, and Emmerson Oreta.
 They won their first ten games and ended up tied at first place in the standings with La Salle at 11–3.
-It was their second best start since winning 17 straight from the 1993–94 seasons.
+It was their second-best start since winning 17 straight from the 1993–94 seasons.
 The Tigers' second-round game against Ateneo had to be stopped after the referees failed to control the players' physicality which resulted to a melee at the Cuneta Astrodome.
 UST was leading, 50–46 before the stoppage.
-The last quarter of the game was continued a week later in a closed door match at the Lyceum Gym.
+The last quarter of the game was continued a week later in a closed-door match at the Lyceum Gym.
 The Tigers ended up losing to Ateneo, 60–63.
-UST ended up tied with La Salle at first place at the end of the elimination rounds with 11 wins and 3 losses, but lost the playoff for the #1 seed against the Green Archers.
-They met Ateneo again in the Final Four and won, 75–74.
-The championship series went down to a deciding Game 3 and the Tigers had the chance to win in regulation, with a two-point lead.
-UST's Gilbert Lao was fouled with 15 seconds remaining and split his free throws for a 67–64 score.
+A playoff to determine the number one seed in the Final Four was played between UST and La Salle, which the Tigers lost, sending them to again face the third-seeded Ateneo.
+They won a by a single point, at 75–74 to advance to the Finals.
+The championship series went down to a deciding Game 3, and the Tigers had the chance to win in regulation, with a two-point lead.
+UST's Gilbert Lao was fouled with 15 seconds remaining and split his free throws for a three-point, 67–64 advantage.
 La Salle's Dino Aldeguer then converted a three-point shot to send the game into overtime.
 The Archers went on to win, 78–75.

 2000s

-UST opened their 2000 season with a 54–65 loss to FEU, but bounced back with four straight wins.
+UST opened their 2000 season with a 54–65 loss against FEU but bounced back with four straight wins.
 They then suffered back-to-back losses to end the first round with a 4–3 record in a tie for fourth place with UE.
-The team's inconsistency carried over to the second round and brought them the same fourth-place result at 8 wins and 6 losses for another tie with UE, who they defeated in the playoff for the fourth semifinal slot, 65–61.
-They once again lost to the #1 ranked La Salle in the Final Four, 62–65.
+The team's inconsistency carried over to the second round and brought them the same fourth-place result at 8 wins and 6 losses for another tie with UE, who they defeated in the playoff for the fourth semifinal slot, at 65–61.
+They once again lost to the number one-ranked La Salle in the Final Four, at 62–65.
 The Tigers fell to a 0–11 scoring drought near the end of the first half for a 32–39 score.
 Derick Hubalde shot three straight three-pointers to come within three at 62–65 in the last 1:03 of the game.
 He was also able to force a La Salle turnover by stealing off Mon Jose, however, he failed to pass to the unguarded Cyrus Baguio and opted to take the shot himself.
-Hubalde missed a game-tying three to give La Salle the win and were again eliminated from the Finals for the third time since 1997.
+Hubalde missed a game-tying three to hand La Salle the win and were again eliminated from the Finals for the third time since 1997.